lukearend/osrs-hiscores/README.md

 Usage
 -----

-At a high level, this repository implements two things:

-1. The following data science pipeline:
+At a high level, this repository implements a data science pipeline:

     ```
-    scrape hiscores data
+    scrape OSRS hiscores data
              ↓
     cluster players by stats
              ↓